BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~
 Run the following commands to capture the 'PhysicalResourceId' for the applicable components.
+Each aws command retrieves one value from the describe-stack-resources output and sets and environment variable to that value.

 .. code-block::